AdobeDocs/campaign-web.en/help/v8/administration/javascript-codes.md

 1. Define the code's properties:

     * **[!UICONTROL Namespace]**: Specify the namespace relevant to your custom resources.
-By default, the namespace is "cus," but it may vary depending on your implementation.
+By default, the namespace is "cus", but it may vary depending on your implementation.
     * **[!UICONTROL Name]**: The unique identifier used to reference the code.
     * **[!UICONTROL Label]**: The descriptive label displayed in the JavaScript codes list.